 Our Verdict

-Lily’s Kitchen Dry cat food receives the Cat Food Advisor rating, 3 stars
+Lily’s Kitchen Dry product range is made of four recipes which all receive the Cat Food Advisor rating, 3 stars

 This range of food lists animal protein as the first ingredient.
 However, protein levels are lower than average and plant based protein is used in some recipes.
 Carbohydrates are also higher than average.